-The Four Seasons is represented by one woman from each province – Oberinntal (Spring), Unterinntal (Summer), Pinzgau (Autumn), and Hochpustertal (Winter).
+One woman from each province represents the Four Seasons – Oberinntal (Spring), Unterinntal (Summer), Pinzgau (Autumn), and Hochpustertal (Winter).

 See Related: Top Websites to Book Tours

-The Mauthausen Memorial, also known as the Mauthausen concentration camp, was one of Nazi Germany’s first concentration camp complexes and also the last to be liberated.
+The Mauthausen Memorial, also known as the Mauthausen concentration camp, was one of Nazi Germany’s first complexes and the last to be liberated.

 Perched on a hill in Mauthausen, Upper Austria, Mauthausen played a significant role during the holocaust, serving as the main camp to a group of over 40 subcamps located all over southern Germany and Austria.

 The town’s status as a quarrying center encouraged the Nazis to establish a concentration camp where prisoners were forced to carry massive stone blocks up 186 steps.
 It is also known as the Stairway to Death, which caused many casualties from the camp quarry.